The Orchard on Fire: Synopsis

 A young girl is molested in a wood near the village by a stranger.
 When they were living in London, April was molested and threatened by their landlady's adolescent son.
 She is sure she has seen him in Stonebridge.
 She tells her parents and the police.
 But the police accept his alibi for that day.
 Feeling that she has not been believed, April feels that she cannot tell anyone now about Mr Greenidge.

 A large property in the village is owned by a wealthy, Jewish, Communist family.
 They hold a garden party in their grounds.
 Ruby, forbidden to go, goes secretly.
 Her father, drunk and enraged, comes and tries to drag her away.
 Some men attack him.
 Ruby escapes and rides away fast on her bicycle.
 Next morning she is still missing.
 April knows where she is but will not say, sure that Ruby will be punished when she is found.
 But Mr Greenidge lets slip, as if inadvertently, that there is a railway carriage, and Ruby is found.
 As she is carried away, the orchard is burning.
 She says she started the fire by accident.
 Immediately afterwards, her family leave.
 “They’ve done a flit,” April is told..
 There are one or two letters from Ruby, from Maidstone, Kent.
 But soon April's parents, deep in debt, have to leave Stonebridge, and the girls lose touch.

 Mrs Greenidge is growing weaker, as if about to die.
 Mr Greenidge curses her and says he will marry April when she is older.
 April wildly imagines that she will be responsible for Mrs Greenidge's death.
 But she also believes that Mr Greenidge is killing her; she has seen him showing a strong interest in poisonous fungi.
 After Mrs Greenidge's death she tells her suspicions to two adult friends and to some children at school.
 Gossip spreads.
 The body is exhumed and death is confirmed to be from natural causes.

 The novel is narrated by April in the mid-1990s.
 She is sure that Mr Greenidge loved her and perhaps what he did was not so bad; but “he corroded my childhood with fear and anxiety and deceit.”
 She revisits Stonebridge and discovers Ruby's grave: she died two years previously; her children were named April and Peter.

-The novel evokes a rural childhood in particular, and English mœurs in general, at that time.
+The novel evokes a rural childhood in particular, and English social conventions in general, at that time.
 There are about fifty named characters.